KipCrossing/geotiff/README.md

 array = geoTiff.read()
 ```

-Read a sections of a large tiff using a bounding box
+Read a sections of a large tiff using a WGS 84 bounding box

 ```python
 from geotiff import GeoTiff